 Knowing which cards to keep and which to discard requires a relook at your current lifestyle.
 What are your biggest expenditures?
 Do you have any specific financial goals?
 Do you have an adequate variety of card types?
 All these will help you decide the best collection of cards for you.

-6 steps to prioritising your credit card needs
+6 questions to help you prioritise your credit card needs

-- Think about your lifestyle.
 Do you enjoy fine-dining on a weekly basis, or a chill out at a pub on Friday nights?
 Do you watch movies regularly, or subscribe to a streaming service?
-How often do you shop for new clothes or big ticket items like electronics?
+How often do you shop online for new clothes or big ticket items like electronics?
 Choose the credit card which gives you the most perks based on your choice of entertainment, so that you can indulge yourself to the fullest.
 If your current card doesn’t give you the best rebates, don’t be afraid to cancel it and apply for a different one.

 Using the 6 guidelines above, you will get a clearer picture of what your needs are for 2019 and beyond.
 By clearing out cards you no longer use, you’ll save yourself from paying unnecessary annual fees or the hassle of calling up the credit card issuing banks for fee waivers (which are not always approved).